d-lynch95/escape-the-dungeon/README.md

 ### BUGS
  - I encountered several bugs while creating this project.

 - I encountered a lot of difficulty when creating functions during this project.
 Having just come from learning JS I was having lots of issues with correct function formatting.
+This was fixed using tutorials from w3 schools.

 - I faced issues with timing of the text.
 The print statement within the functions were all executing at the same time and were creating issues.
 This was fixed using a time.sleep() code section.